-Want to get the marketing for your new business off to a great start?
+Want to start marketing your business?
 Try one of these easy marketing tactics every day for the next week.
 They’re all user-friendly, and they could all help you get your business noticed.

 1. Add the business to online directories

 Online directories such as Google My Business and Yell are a key resource for people seeking a certain type of business or service.
-Listing your business on these sites is an easy win that will make the business more visible to potential customers.
+Listing your business on these sites is an easy way to start marketing your business that will make you more visible to potential customers.

 Adding a business to an online directory is usually relatively simple.
 Just make sure you have confirmed your business telephone number and address, as this will ensure you don’t need to go back and ask for your listings to be edited.